-The initial course in the social work curriculum, this course is designed to give students an understanding of the development and history of social work as a profession as well as a broad overview of how social work is carried out in various settings and with diverse populations.
-This course gives insights into the body of knowledge, theory, values, principles and techniques of social work generalist practice at the entry level.
-Admission to the social work program is contingent on successful completion of SWK 1315 or the equivalent, with a "B" or better, which constitutes a screening process for the program.
+The initial course in the social work curriculum, this course is designed to give students an understanding of the development and history of social work as a profession as well as a broad overview of how social work is carried out in various settings and with diverse populations. this ocurse gives insights into the body of knowledge, theory, values, prinicples, and techniques of social work generalist practice at the entry level.
 Cross-credited with SOC 1315.
 Only three credit hours will be awarded for SOC 1315 or SWK 1315.
 This is a required course for social work majors.
 Fall.
-Prerequisite: None.

-SOCIAL WORK 2390, PRINCIPLES OF RESTORATIVE JUSTICE.
+SOCIAL WORK 2390.
+PRINCIPLES OF RESTORATIVE JUSTICE.